mediaelement/mediaelement/README.md

 ### Plugins

-Extend the player's functionality by uncommenting the desired plugin from the `meplayer` || `meplayeri18n` task in `/grunt/concat.js` and rebuild the script.
+Extend the player's functionality by uncommenting the desired plugins in `/grunt/concat.js` and rebuild the script.

 ### I18n

 I18n functionality has been removed from mediaelement.js (*due to the requirement for a custom build*), but remains available in mediaelement.i18n.js.

-To enable translations, uncomment the desired languages from the `meplayeri18n` task in `/grunt/concat.js` and rebuild the script.
+To enable translations, uncomment the desired languages in `/grunt/concat.js` and rebuild the script.

 ## How it Works:
 Many great HTML5 players have a completely separate Flash UI in fallback mode, but `MediaElementPlayer.js` uses the same HTML/CSS for all players.